orstavik/JoiComponents/book/chapter6_html_comp/Pattern6_EventComposition.md

 All events with default actions should be translated into a new event.
 This event has no default action, but will be executed if it runs past the window or browsing context.

+### DRafts

+Browser-bar-flash.
+A DomInteractiveEvent.
+It is what the browse event default action should have been.
+It is also the root pattern for event recording.
+And you have to set up a browser function.
+And you want to go via an event to make it dom composeable.

+Natively, only <a href> <form> <area> exists. but they all manage the same event, namely the browse event.

+Also, you have the EventHelper pattern of <base> element.

+And, what about <detail> <summary> do they have their own open events?

+But one could imagine many more.
+<draggable>. <droppable>? <lightable>. <context-menu> (useful on touch maybe)
+<hideable> <highlightable>